GDT Executive Director

-Creative Movement, Intro to Ballet, Ballet 1, Ballet 2, Ballet 3 and Conditioning
+Creative Movement, Intro to Ballet, Ballet 1, Ballet 2, and Ballet 3

 Camilla Bullard discovered her passion for dance at the age of nine.
 She trained for eight years under the direction of Pat Wall at Gaston Dance Theatre, studying Ballet, Modern, Jazz and Tap.
 During this time, she danced featured roles in many well-known Ballets; the Coffee Arabian Princess in The Nutcracker and the Lead Gypsy in Don Quixote proved to be favorites.
 Camilla also attended multiple intensive programs offered at the North Carolina School of the Arts (NCSA) and performed as a featured Soloist in the selected Group Assemble entered by The GDT Company.